mflatt/web-macro-tutorial/README.md

 It's important to put a space after `+`, because `+43` means positive
 43. Also, extra parentheses are never ok, because parentheses mean function calls.
-That is, `(43)` would mean calling the function 43 with zero arguments (but 43 is not a function, so it's an error).
+For example, `(43)` would mean calling the function 43 with zero arguments (but 43 is not a function, so it's an error).

-To define your own function, typically in the definitions area, use the `define` form, and then your function can be called just like the predefined functions:
+To define your own function, typically in the definitions area, use the `define` form, and then your function can be called just like predefined functions:

     #lang racket